Analyzing Fairness of Computer Vision and Natural Language Processing Models: Introduction

-This study examines the fairness of machine learning models applied to structured datasets in classification tasks.
-Structured datasets, known for their organized format, facilitate efficient analysis and are frequently used in ML applications.
-However, these datasets often reflect historical biases or systemic discrimination, which can influence the fairness of machine learning models, making robust evaluation and mitigation essential.
+This study examines the fairness of ML models applied to unstructured datasets in computer vision (CV) and natural language processing (NLP) tasks.
+Unstructured datasets, known for their lack of organization, facilitate efficient analysis and are commonly used in AI applications.
+However, these datasets often reflect historical biases or systemic discrimination, which can impact the fairness of AI models, making robust evaluation and mitigation essential.
+A similar fairness analysis for structured datasets was performed in our previous work [15].

-For this research, a publicly available dataset [12] from Kaggle was chosen.
-Kaggle datasets offer realistic scenarios for evaluating machine learning models and are well-suited for fairness studies.
-The dataset underwent preprocessing and was used to develop classification models, which involve predicting discrete labels based on input features.
-Classification tasks are particularly significant in fairness research since biased predictions can disproportionately impact specific groups.
+For this research, a publicly available Kaggle dataset [16] was selected.
+Kaggle datasets provide realistic scenarios for evaluating ML models and are well-suited for fairness studies.
+The dataset underwent preprocessing and was used to develop NLP and CV models.
+NLP and CV tasks are particularly significant in fairness research, as biased predictions can disproportionately affect specific groups.

 To identify and address biases, the study employed three advanced fairness libraries: Fairlearn by Microsoft, AIF360 by IBM, and the What-If Tool by Google.
-These libraries provide tools for assessing fairness metrics, visualizing model behavior, and applying bias mitigation techniques.
-Leveraging these tools, the research systematically evaluates the fairness of classification models and investigates strategies to minimize bias.
+These libraries offer tools for assessing fairness metrics, visualizing model behavior, and applying bias mitigation techniques.
+By leveraging these tools, the research systematically evaluates the fairness of NLP and CV models and investigates strategies to minimize bias.

-The objectives of this study are: \begin{enumerate} \item To measure the level of bias present in machine learning models trained on the chosen dataset. \item To compare the performance and effectiveness of the three fairness libraries in identifying and mitigating bias. \item To offer actionable insights on implementing fairness tools in real-world machine learning workflows. \end{enumerate}

-The remainder of this paper is structured as follows: Section 2 reviews related work on machine learning fairness.
+The remainder of this paper is structured as follows: Section 2 reviews related work on ML fairness.
 Section 3 details the methodology, including dataset preprocessing and model development.
 Section 4 discusses fairness analyses using the selected libraries and their functionalities.
-Section 5 presents a comparative evaluation and results of the libraries.
-Finally, Section 6 concludes with a summary of the findings.
+Section 5 presents a comparative evaluation of the libraries and their results.
+Future work is discussed in Section 6.
+Finally, Section 7 concludes with a summary of the findings.